Table of Contents

 3. Radial or Star and Circular Pattern

 a.
-It is the pattern in which the main roads(radial roads) radiates from the central point and are connected together with concentric roads(ring roads) that are also radiating outwardly.
+It is the pattern in which the main roads(radial roads) radiate from the central point and are connected with concentric roads(ring roads) radiating outwardly.

 ~ It is safe as compared to the above patterns because vehicles travel in the same direction.

-~ Roundabouts present in this pattern improves the efficiency of traffic flow.
+~ Roundabouts present in this pattern improve the efficiency of traffic flow.
 This also reduces fuel consumption and emissions of the vehicle.

 ~ Using a circular pattern in place of traffic signals reduces the possibility of rear-end crashes.

-~ Providing good curve during the implementation of this pattern is quite challenging.
+~ Providing a good curve while implementing this pattern is quite challenging.

 ~ It affects the driving ability.
-Mainly, old drivers face this problem due to declines(decrease) in vision, hearing, and cognitive functions.
+Mainly, old drivers face this problem due to declines(decreases) in vision, hearing, and cognitive functions.

-~ There is necessary of proper provision of the traffic signal, road markings and lighting to alert the drivers that they are approaching a roundabout.
+~ There is the necessary, proper provision of the traffic signal, road markings, and lighting to alert the drivers that they are approaching a roundabout.

 ~ Splitter Islands should be extended far enough to provide pedestrian refuge (crosswalk) and to delineate(describe ) the roundabout.